toyboot4e/toecs/README.md

 * [sparsey].
 The clean code in short lines opened my mind to ECS.
 * [ECS back and forth][ebaf] series.
 They gave me explicit explanation of tricks behind [sparsey].
 * [shipyard].
-It shows solid code structure, but keeping the simplicity.
+It shows solid code structure, still keeping the simplicity.
 * [bevy].
 It is full of goodies for humans.

 [sparsey]: https://github.com/LechintanTudor/sparsey